 I could not be more grateful for Dana Ashley Photography for capturing these priceless memories for us.
 If you ever want to fall in love with your husband again, just have a baby with him.
 I can promise you your heart will feel like it is going to explode with all the love you have in there!
 Our doula Heather was great with talking us through those last 12 hours of labor, making sure we had whatever we needed and supporting us both.
 The nurses and doctors were fantastic and I can’t tell you how much I feel like them staying calm at certain moments saved us from tons of worry.
 And the food at the NC Women’s Hospital is delicious.
 Like I’ve joked about just going there for a lunch date….

 While our experience was nothing like we’d thought it would be or planned, it is ours and we walked away with a beautiful, healthy baby boy.
-And now we’re on day 20 as a family of three and we’re all still breathing, we’ve gotten sleep and we’ve even been out on a date already!
+And now we’re almost 3 weeks in as a family of three and we’re all still breathing, we’ve gotten sleep and we’ve even been out on a date already!